-Position the seal plate (36) on a flat surface with the impeller side down.
-Apply a light coat of oil to the oil seal (14) and press it into the seal plate with the lips positioned as shown in Figure 1.

-With the seal plate on a flat surface with the impeller side up, press the stationary subassembly (consisting of the stationary seat, O-rings and stationary element) into the seal plate until the stationary seat bottoms against the seal plate bore.
+Place the seal plate on a flat surface with the impeller side down.
+Apply a light coat of oil to the oil seal (31) and press it into the seal plate (35) with the lip positioned as shown in Figure E - 1.
+Place the seal plate on a flat surface with the impeller side up.
+Press the stationary subassembly (consisting of the stationary seat, O-rings and stationary element) into the seal plate until the stationary seat bottoms against the seal plate bore.
 A push tube cut from a length of plastic pipe would aid this installation.
 The I.D. of the pipe should be approximately the same diameter as the I.D. of the seal spring.
-Slide the seal plate over the shaft until fully seated against the pedestal (19).
-Be careful not to damage the oil seal lip on the shaft threads.